MahmoudProg/product-dashboard/README.md

 - **Testing Coverage**: Expand unit tests, selectors, and E2E tests to cover more edge cases.
 - **Performance Monitoring**: Integrate tools to monitor runtime performance and detect bottlenecks.
 - **Firebase Integration**: Consider using Firebase for real-time updates, such as live product inventory changes or cart synchronization across devices.
+- Implement page numbering in the pagination component to improve user navigation through multiple pages of products.

 These improvements provide a roadmap for future iterations, ensuring the application remains scalable, efficient, and user-friendly.